DIARY - Italy to August 31

 Poste Italiane presents H1 results.

 Board meetings on H1 results: Assicurazioni Generali (press release on Aug.
 1), Banca Mediolanum (0800 GMT), DiaSorin, FCA followed by conference call, Intesa Sanpaolo, Snam (press release on Aug.
-1), Tenaris, Acea, Rai Way followed by conference call, 4AIM SICAF, Banca Sistema followed by conference call, Enervit, Fiera Milano, Iren, Italmobiliare, Prima Industrie.
+1), Tenaris, Acea, Rai Way followed by conference call, RCS MediaGroup, 4AIM SICAF, Banca Sistema followed by conference call, Enervit, Fiera Milano , Iren, Italmobiliare, Prima Industrie.

 IHS Markit releases July manufacturing PMI (0745 GMT).